Daily Wire Jewelry Making Tip October 25, 2009

 Then there are materials that are sold because of their acquired ‘name’.
 Using Lapis as an example, ‘denim’ lapis used to be considered a C grade material, (when I was a pebble pup, I was taught to ‘leave it right there’, as it wasn’t good enough to carry home).
 Someone coined the name ‘denim’, related the product to the fashion industry and voila!
 ‘Denim Lapis’ became desirable and an otherwise substandard material gained a market.

 Wire-Sculpture carries a large variety of calibrated cabochons and also has a great selection of ‘Designer’ cabs too!
-Check them out: http://wire-sculpture.com/designer-cabochons-1.html
+CLICK HERE to see them all!

 Answer contributed by Dale “Cougar” Armstrong